sinch/rtc-sample-oauth-server-for-fcm-v1/README.md

 As long as both `ngrok` and the authorization server are running, your authorization server will be available publicly on the internet at the `*.ngrok-free.dev` address shown in the console.
 You can verify that by visiting `https://your-ngrok-url.ngrok-free.dev/ping` in your browser.

+> ⚠️ **NOTE**:
+>
-**NOTE**: the `*.ngrok-free.dev` URL will change everytime `ngrok` is restarted, which might be inconvenient; you can setup your [ngrok free static domain](https://ngrok.com/blog-post/free-static-domains-ngrok-users) to always obtain the same URL.
+> The `*.ngrok-free.dev` URL will change everytime `ngrok` is restarted, which might be inconvenient; you can setup your [ngrok free static domain](https://ngrok.com/blog-post/free-static-domains-ngrok-users) to always obtain the same URL.

 If you're using static domains, the command to make your application public is:

 ```plain
 ngrok http http://localhost:1000 --domain=<your-static-domain>.ngrok-free.app